Pricing ASICs for Cryptocurrency Mining: Theoretical Results

 \subsection{Imitating Portfolio}

-Buying physical mining hardware can sometimes entail difficulties: cooling, storing and maintaining it is costly, and receiving ordered ASICs promptly requires paying a hefty premium when there is high demand.
+Buying mining hardware can entail difficulties: storing and maintaining it is costly, and receiving ordered \glspl{ASIC} promptly requires paying a hefty premium when demand is high.

-Imitating an ASIC's revenue using a portfolio that does not include the ASIC might be better -- it can start to produce revenue immediately, without waiting, and avoids the aforementioned expenses.
-We show such a portfolio can be constructed using coins and bonds.
+Imitating an \gls{ASIC}'s revenue using purely financial means (e.g., an investment portfolio of tokens) might be better -- it can start to produce revenue immediately without waiting, and avoids the aforementioned expenses.
+In \cref{thm:ImitatingPortfolio}, we show construct such a portfolio using coins and bonds.

+\begin{restatable}{theorem}{theoremImitatingPortfolio} At turn $\turnReg$, it is possible to construct an \emph{imitating portfolio} for the $\finalturn$-th mining opportunity which is comprised of tokens and bonds.
+If this portfolio is properly adjusted at each turn until reaching time $\finalturn$, it can be sold to produce the same profits as the imitated mining opportunity. \end{restatable}